N3BCKN/alexscript/devlog.md

 * null type of variables (nic)
 * break and continue (zakoncz/nastepny) procedures in loops
 * if one liner statements (jesli... to....)

+## 0.3.0

+* implement arrays with basic funcitonalities
+* include mechanism for build-in methods